rogererens/luos-documentation/tutorials/01_your_first_program.md

 The aim of this first tutorial is to explain the procedure to compile, upload, and run a simple program on the development board STM32F072B-DISCO.

-In embedded, hello world examples usually consider simple GPIO manipulation, typically configuring, reading and writing on a digital pin.
+In embedded, hello world examples usually consider simple GPIO manipulation.
+Typically configuring, reading and writing on a digital pin.
 We will do just that by turning on or off the blue LED  of the STM32F072B-DISCO board according to the state of the user button (the blue one) on the board.

 ### Step 1: A look at the code